phamquiluan/hfaw/README.md

 ### Data format

-The data must be a `pandas.DataFrame` that consists of multivariate time series metrics data.
+The telemetry data must be presented as `pandas.DataFrame`.
 We require the data to have a column named `time` that stores the timestep.
-Each other column stores a time series for metrics data with the name format of `<service>_<metric>`.
-For example, the column `cart_cpu` stores the CPU utilization of service `cart`.
 A sample of valid data could be downloaded using the `download_data()` method that we will demonstrate shortly below.

 ### Basic usage example